programmer-blog/import-csv-using-nodejs/README.md

 6. Ajax GET request to fetch and display data using Nodejs and MongoDB

-Note: Run MongoDB nad on command line type command:
+Note: Run MongoDB and on command line type command:

      use dbproducts